sahandset/Astronomy-Project/README.md

 # Astronomy-Project
 Sahand Setareh and William Dellinger

-Term Project for ASTR 2040
+Term Project for ASTR 2040 - The Search for Life in the Universe